-Learn why Kingston council is backing the climate action Blueprint that calls for more powers and resources for local councils.
-Supporting the Blueprint is Action 50, along with 49 other actions councils can take to act on climate.
+Learn why Kingston Council is backing the climate action Blueprint that calls for more powers and resources for local councils.
+Supporting the Blueprint is Action 50 in the 50-point Climate Action Plan for Councils, along with 49 other actions councils can take to act on climate.

 How is Action 50 tackling the climate crisis?

 The Blueprint calls for a joint local and central government task force on climate change, supported by other stakeholders, to take policy proposals forward.
-It also identifies five key priorities for government:
+It also identifies 5 key priorities for government:

 3. Upgrading homes and buildings.